 The user interface is good and generally easy to use.

 Good customer service

 Some of the functions of the CMS are limited.

-WordPress is one of the most popular content management systems out there, and I have built my main website where you are reading this blog post using WordPress.
+Because WordPress is one of the most popular content management systems, I have built my main website where you are reading this blog post using WordPress.

 WordPress has many themes and templates, such as Kadence, which I am using for my WordPress website, and it works by drag and drop.
 While coding is not required, the CMS has plenty of functionality to add custom code if needed.

-WordPress is ideal for blogging, which is one reason I switched to WordPress as I write blogs about painting.
-There are so many features to optimise your blog, including plugins and blogging tools for keyword research and SEO.
+Ideal for blogging, using WordPress is one reason I switched over as I write blogs about painting.
+There are so many features to optimize your blog, including plugins and blogging tools for keyword research and SEO.
 Blogs are an excellent way of driving traffic to your website hence my art blog, which you are reading now.

 With WordPress, the possibilities to create a stunning artist website are endless.

 WordPress can be daunting, but it is relatively easy to use once you have started working with it.
 However, the freedom to customize your website as you would like, combined with the many thousands of plugins, overrides any difficulties you may have when starting.

 WordPress is free; however, you must pay for a domain name and website hosting.
 Many of the plugins are free, but you may have to pay for premium features of some of the plugins.